Mahyar Kargar

 Assistant Professor of Finance

-University of Illinois at Urbana-Champaign
+University of Illinois Urbana-Champaign

-I am an assistant professor of finance at the Gies College of Business at UIUC.
+I am an assistant professor of finance at the Gies College of

-My research focuses on financial intermediation, asset pricing, financial market liquidity,
+My research focuses on financial intermediation, asset pricing,

-and public finance.
+financial market liquidity, and public finance.

 Download my CV.